gb160/gb160.github.io/installation_unsigned.md

+## Upgrading

+**If upgrading from v1.2.x you do not need to uninstall the Mod DJI Fly app first, just follow the installation instructions below...you only need to uninstall if you are on an old version or a Mod app from another provider**

 # Unsigned Installation

 **Remember this ipa is not signed, if your iDevice is not jailbroken YOU have to sign the app before you can install it.**